We are strengthening import requirements to address the risk of khapra beetle (Trogoderma granarium) from entering Australia.

 - sporting/camping equipment that is dirty or wet

-- traditional remedies and medicines that contain herbs, animal products or dried medicinal mushrooms (strict import conditions apply)
+- traditional remedies and medicines that contain herbs, animal products or dried medicinal mushrooms (strict import conditions apply).

 Check Australia’s Biosecurity Import Conditions system (BICON) for the latest import conditions.
+Biosecurity import conditions may change without notice.

 You must pack your own bag and be aware of all its contents.
 Everything in your bag is your responsibility.
 Items that need to be declared on arrival should be packed separately or at the top of your luggage.